 If neither of those options appeals to your refined fashion sense, don’t compromise!
 Opt for an infinity scarf with a hidden zipper pocket.

-Every year thousands of solo travelers head to Morocco to soak in the desert and culture of this amazing country, and with a great variety of hostels and cheap guesthouses – meeting other solo travelers is super easy.
+Every year thousands of solo travelers head to Morocco to soak in the desert and culture of this amazing country.
+With a great variety of hostels and cheap guesthouses – meeting other solo travelers is really very easy.

 But that doesn’t mean that traveling solo in Morocco is a cake-walk.

-- Learning some basic Berber or Arabic will help you in your travels, especially with taxis or haggling.
+- Learning some basic Berber, Arabic or Darija will help you in your travels, especially with taxis or haggling.

 - If you are thinking about traveling solo in Morocco – get yourself a phone or sim card.
 This will help ensure you don’t get lost and gives you peace of mind knowing you can make an emergency call if need be.